 - Assemble posters of photos from each decade of the person's life and put them up around the room on easels.

 - Create a handout for all guests that lists all the important events, milestones, and accomplishments of this person's life.
 Include photos on the front and back of this brochure.

 - Locate older photo albums and scrapbooks that the guest of honor has and include them in the celebration.
 If these have not been transferred to digital format, do so to preserve them.

 When you invite guests, ask them to bring a written memory of this person so you can put together a scrapbook of memories at a later date.
+You can send them a template to use, either digitally or on paper as is appropriate for each person.
 If time allows, read aloud some of the memories during the party.